molgenis/cluster-utils/README.md

 - [cnodes](#-cnodes): Lists state of compute nodes.
 - [cqos](#-cqos): Lists details for all Quality of Service levels.
 - [cqueue](#-cqueue): Lists running and queued jobs.
+- [cprio](#-cprio): Lists priority of all jobs in the queue.
+- [cshare](#-cshare): Lists the shares Slurm users in Slurm accounts have, their recent resource usage and how this impacts their _fair share_.
 - [hpc-environment-slurm-report](#-hpc-environment-slurm-report): Creates reports on cluster usage as percentage of available resources for specified period (e.g. week, month, etc.).

 ### Tools for monitoring file system and quota status